walimuhammadmalik/walimuhammadmalik/README.md

 - 👋 Hi, I’m @thewalimuhammad
-- 👀 I’m interested in ...
+- 👀 I’m interested in Back End Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript, Node.js, and Express.js
+- 🤔 I’m looking for help with basic web development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open-source projects
+- 💬 Ask me about JavaScript, Node.js, React.js, and Web Development
-- 📫 How to reach me ...
+- 📫 How to reach me walimalik496@gmail.com
-- 😄 Pronouns: ...Wali Muhammad
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Debugging

 <!---
 thewalimuhammad/thewalimuhammad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.